bentotten/goldfish/README.md

 Final project for CS465/565: Full Stack WebApp for Scheduling and To-do lists.

-This webapp is currently hosted on Google Cloud at http://fullstack-project-goldfish.ipq.co/.
+This webapp is currently hosted on Google Cloud at http://fullstack-project-goldfish.ipq.co/ using N1: f1-micro.

 ### Scheduling algorithm